astoeckel/ledd/README.md

 # LED Blinking Daemon

-Can be used to cause LEDs made available through the Linux LED subsystem to blink the content of a "monitor" file changes.
-For example, this is useful to indicate network activity on embedded devices.
+Causes LEDs made available through the Linux LED subsystem to blink whenever the content of a "monitor" file changes.
+This is useful to indicate network activity on embedded devices.

 ## Compile and install